ChiefREH/Chiefs-Repo/Fluid-Power/Hopsan/Hopsan-Assignment-2.md

-# Create a control valve simulation using the following:
+# Create an automated simulation using the following:

 - 4/2 Directional Control Valve
 - C-type Source